BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/6_AdvancedEncryptionStandard.md

       * The specific calucation of MI and Bit Scrambling can be found at [Multiplecative Inverse Cal] and [AES Lecture Note Purdue] repectively

    2. <b>Shift Rows</b>
-      * Shift Rows is depcited in animation at [AES Animation Explanation]
+      * Animated-Shift Rows can be found in [AES Animation Explanation]
       * The rule of shift rows is as follows.
         * <b><span style="color:Greenyellow"> Not shifting</span></b> the first row of the state array at all.
         * Circularly shifting the second row by <b><span style="color:Greenyellow"> one</span></b> byte to the left.